jmlarson1/mytemplate/README.md

 The python packages in this repository and the management of coverage reports for the full repository are managed with [tox](https://tox.wiki/en/latest/index.html), which can be used for CI work.
-However, the same `tox` setups can be used be developers if so desired.
+However, the same `tox` setups can be used by developers if so desired.
 This can be useful since `tox` will automatically setup and manage dedicated virtual environments for the developer.
 The following guide can be used to setup `tox` on an individual platform and is based on the a [webinar](https://www.youtube.com/watch?v=PrAyvH-tm8E)